NataliaLamberova/NataliaLamberova.github.io/_pages/cv.md

 ### Journal Articles

-[**“Economic transition and the rise of alternative institutions: Political connections in Putin's Russia,”**](https://onlinelibrary.wiley.com/doi/abs/10.1111/ecot.12167) in *Economics of Transition*, 2018, 615-648  (with Konstantin Sonin)
+[**“Economic transition and the rise of alternative institutions: Political connections in Putin's Russia,”**](https://onlinelibrary.wiley.com/doi/abs/10.1111/ecot.12167) in the *Economics of Transition journal*, 2018, 615-648  (with Konstantin Sonin)

 ### Book Chapters

-[**“The Role of Business in Shaping Economic Policy”**](http://www.jstor.org/stable/10.7864/j.ctt1zkjzsh.13) in *The New Autocracy: Information, Politics, and Policy in Putin's Russia*, 2018, 137-158, Brookings Institution Press (with Konstantin Sonin)
+[**“The Role of Business in Shaping Economic Policy”**](http://www.jstor.org/stable/10.7864/j.ctt1zkjzsh.13) in the book *The New Autocracy: Information, Politics, and Policy in Putin's Russia*, 2018, pg.137-158, Brookings Institution Press (with Konstantin Sonin)

-[**“Putin’s Strategy After the Global Financial Crisis of 2008-9"**](#works) in *Economic Shocks and Authoritarian Stability: Duration, Financial Conditions, and Institutions*, University of Michigan Press (with Daniel Treisman), forthcoming
+[**“Putin’s Strategy After the Global Financial Crisis of 2008-9"**](#works) in the book *Economic Shocks and Authoritarian Stability: Duration, Financial Conditions, and Institutions*, University of Michigan Press (with Daniel Treisman), forthcoming

 ### Working Papers

-[**"Stability of Revolutionary Governments in The Face of Mass Protest"**](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2365057) (with Dmitry Dagaev and Anton Sobolev) (R&R in European Journal of Political Economy)
+[**"Stability of Revolutionary Governments in The Face of Mass Protest"**](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2365057) (with Dmitry Dagaev and Anton Sobolev) (R&R in the European Journal of Political Economy)

 [**"The puzzling politics of R&D: signaling competence through risky projects"**](#published-works) *[Paper available upon request]*